CycloneDX/cyclonedx-gradle-plugin/README.md

 [![Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&label=Follow)](https://twitter.com/CycloneDX_Spec)

 # CycloneDX Gradle Plugin

-The CycloneDX Gradle plugin creates an aggregate of all direct and transitive dependencies of a project and creates a valid CycloneDX bill-of-materials document from the results.
-CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.
+The CycloneDX Maven plugin creates an aggregate of all direct and transitive dependencies of a project and creates a valid CycloneDX SBOM.
+CycloneDX is a lightweight software bill of materials (SBOM) specification designed for use in application security contexts and supply chain component analysis.

 ## Usage
 __Execution:__